 Essential functions and responsibilities include, but are not limited to:

-- 2-5 years of experience in relationship development, fundraising and event planning
+- Three years of experience in relationship development, corporate fundraising,. event planning

 - Ability to communicate effectively, both orally and in writing, with attention to detail

 - Ability to memorize, diagnose and solve problems